MD2Korg/software.md2k.org/content/howto/mPerf/field-managers.md

 *Wrist sensors* and *location beacons* can be cleaned gently by hand using disinfecting wipes.
 DO NOT submerge the devices in water.
 If there is any damage or major spillage, participants should contact a field manager and swap out the device for a new one.

-*Chest bands (optional)* should be cleaned by detaching the white sensor box from the blue band.
+*Chest bands (optional)* should be cleaned by first detaching the white sensor box from the blue band.
 The sensor may be cleaned gently by hand using disinfecting wipes.
 DO NOT submerge the sensor in water.
 The blue belt can be washed using gloved hands in soapy water for several minutes to ensure removal of soilage.
 Run the belt under running tap water until fully rinsed of all detergent.
 Dry the belt by firmly pressing it with a towel to remove excess water, followed by a complete air dry.

 ## <a name="mperf"></a>mPerf Study App Overview